jared201/water-overflow/README.md

 # Water Overflow
-This is the source code for the **Water Overflow** problem.
+Solution for the **Water Overflow** problem.
 The goal of this repo is not only to provide an implementation for the solution, but also to demonstrate the approach and infrastructure (TDD, OOP, Documentation, etc).
-The solution will be implemented in **Python 3.6**, with no external libraries or dependencies (apart from the standard library).
+The solution is implemented in **Python 3.9**, with no external libraries or dependencies (apart from the standard library).

 ## Problem Statement